mortendk/mdkstarter/README.md

 ## Local Development Workflow

-To make changes to this starter kit, work inside your master project (`mdkstarterkitbase`) and export the changes back here.
+The best way to work on the kit is to make changes in a live Statamic site (like `mdktestlocal`) and then sync them back here.

+### 1. Make changes in your test site
+Work on your Blueprints, Templates, and Content inside your local test project (e.g. `mdktestlocal`).

-### Export changes from Master Project
+### 2. Export changes back to this repository
-Run this command from inside the `mdkstarterkitbase` directory:
+Run this command from inside your test project directory:
 ```bash
 php please starter-kit:export ../mdkstarter
 ```

+### 3. Commit and Push
+Go to the `mdkstarter` directory and commit your changes to GitHub.

+---

 ## Testing Locally